jerryjappinen/bellevue-v1/NOTES.md

 - Can we improve the pipeline to automate redundant tasks
 	- Importing child components
 	- Explicitly renaming child components locally
-	- Importing shared SCSS
+	- Importing shared SCSS in .vue files
-	- Using Webpack aliases to mitigate need for relative paths (see `webpack.*.conf.js`)
 - What should our conventions be?
 	- At some point we will have a project structure and pipeline - but how do we use it effectively to write good UIs that scale?
 	- ESLint allows configuring all of them